adambabik/respond/README.md

 ## Using respond in node.js applications

 respond can be used in node.js applications.
-All you need to do is to install respond from NPM (see Installation) and require module in you app.
+All you need to do is to install respond from NPM (see Installation) and require module in your app.

-More details will come soon.
+For now, you may want to check out source code, especially `bin/respond`, to get an idea how to use it.
+More details come soon.

 ## Todos

 * possibility to send a command to a specific client (now each command is broadcasted to all clients)
-* dashboard to manage clients, logs and other
+* dashboard to manage clients, logs and other events

 ## License